-[00:06:48] Jeff Shesol: Roosevelt made a couple of really critical errors in judgment in how he unveiled the plan and how he described the plan.
-He described it as mainly a matter of increasing the efficiency of these old men on the court, who he suggested because they were old they were falling behind in their work and they needed some new blood to infuse the Supreme Court and the federal Judiciary broadly.
-Really everybody in the country understood that this was not the real rationale.
-They had been well aware of what the battle was it was banner headlines on the front pages for the preceding couple of years.
-No one missed what the reasoning was, and yet Roosevelt wouldn't cop to it initially, and this disheartened a lot of his supporters and fed the worst suspicions of his enemies.
+[00:06:02] Jeff Shesol: Roosevelt made a couple of really critical errors in judgment in how he unveiled the plan and how he described the plan.
+He described it as mainly a matter of increasing the efficiency of these old men on the court, who he suggested because they were old they were falling behind in their work, and they needed some new blood to infuse the Supreme Court and the federal judiciary broadly.
+Really, everybody in the country understood that this was not the real rationale.
+They had been well aware of what the battle was.
+It was banner headlines on the front pages for the preceding couple of years.
+No one missed what the reasoning was, and yet Roosevelt wouldn't cop to it initially, and this disheartened a lot of his supports and fed the worst suspicions of his enemies.

-[00:07:34] Jeff Shesol: And yet one of the things that I tried to establish in Supreme Power and I think that, Laura, you do so well to reinforce here and really to challenge people's thinking on this is that this was not simply a rash act on Roosevelt's part.
+[00:06:48] Jeff Shesol: And yet, one of the things that I tried to establish in Supreme Power and I think that, Laura, you do so well to reinforce here and really to challenge people's thinking on this-is that this was not simply a rash act on Roosevelt's part.
 This was the product of that project of great importance and a lot of consideration by both Roosevelt and Cummings.
-And it was also, and I know we'll talk about this, it was not doomed to fail.
-It's easy for us to think so, we know how the story ends, at least we think we do.
-And that's something else, Laura, that I know that you want us to reconsider in your book, but you know through this fight even when Roosevelt is dealt setbacks it's... it is still possible that if he was willing to compromise, that before this fight was out, that he could have had two or even four additional justices added to the court and we'd have a court of 11 or 13 today and we would probably read this history very differently.
+And it was also-and I know we'll talk about this-it was not doomed to fail.
+It's easy for us to think so.
+We know how the story ends, at least we think we do-and that's something else, Laura, that I know that you want us to reconsider in your book.
+But through this fight, even when Roosevelt is dealt setbacks, it is still possible that if he was willing to compromise that before this fight was out that he could have had two or even four additional justices added to the court, and we'd have a court of 11 or 13 today, and we would probably read this history very differently.

-[00:08:32] Jeffrey Rosen: Thank you very much indeed for setting the stage so well.
-Laura Kalman as Jeff Shesol notes, in your new book FDR's Gambit: The Court Packing Fight and the Rise of Legal Liberalism, you challenge the conventional story that the court packing plan was a rash act and it was doomed to fail.
-And in the book you note that in challenging the conventional wisdom you believe that Roosevelt was displaying the same shrewdness that enabled him to win a massive re-election victory, and further on almost every day he battled with Congress in the court.
-He could reasonably anticipate achieving some success in the form of additional justices and for the principle of court enlargement, and you conclude whether or not it's the right remedy for today's troubles.
-Court-packing does not deserve to be recalled as one faded for failure in 1937.
+[00:07:46] Jeffrey Rosen: Thank you very much indeed for setting the stage so well.
+Laura Kalman, as Jeff Shesol notes, in your new book, FDA's Gambit: The Court-Packing Fight and the Rise of Legal Liberalism, you challenge the conventional story that the court-packing plan was a rash act and it was doomed to fail.
+And in the book, you note that in challenging the conventional wisdom, you believe that Roosevelt was displaying the same shrewdness that enabled him to win a massive reelection victory and further on, almost every day he battled with Congress and the Court.
+He could reasonably anticipate achieving some success in the form of additional justices and for the principal of court enlargement.
+And you conclude whether or not it's the right remedy for today's troubles, court-packing does not deserve to be recalled as one fated for failure in 1937.
 Tell us more about the important argument of your new book.